sig-gis/Liberia_NSC_ForestMonitoringTraining/06_drone/06_Flying_Conditions.md

 ---
 # Before Flying

 When flying to collect data to process through photogrammetry there are a few considerations for conditions to produce the best products.
-These conditions will not prevent data collection but will make the photogrammetry process difficult and could cause holes in the final products.
+These conditions will not prevent data collection but will make the photogrammetry process difficult and could cause holes or no data areas in the final products.

 ### Ideal Flying Conditions
 * Diffused light (cloudy skies)